Northwest Rankin High School

 Northwest Rankin High School is a suburban public high school located in Flowood, Mississippi, United States.
 The school serves grades 9-12 and is part of the Rankin County School District.
-The school's attendance was approximately 1,700 students as of the 2018 campus census.
+The school's attendance was approximately 1,700 students at the 2018 campus census.

-Plans for the construction for a new high school in between the current campus and the campus of Northwest Rankin Middle School were approved by the Rankin Country School District board.
-It is expected to be completed by the start of the 2021–2022 school year.
+Plans for the construction of a new high school were approved by the Rankin County School District board.
+It was completed by the start of the 2021–2022 school year.
 Funding for this project was approved by the District's bond issue.

 Academics

-Northwest Rankin offers Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) courses in English, Math, Science, and Social Studies.
+Northwest Rankin offers Advanced Placement (AP) courses in English, Math, Science, and Social Studies.
 In addition, there are five four-year academic specializations (referred to as academies) offered in addition to several dual enrollment courses with Hinds Community College.

 Academies

-The academic specializations include the health science nursing academy, engineering academy, convergent media academy, educational leadership academy, and JROTC.
-All of these academies are four year programs that the student can receive an endorsement in upon graduation.
+The academic specializations include the health science academy, engineering academy, convergent media academy, educational leadership academy, and JROTC.
+All of these academies are four-year programs that the student can receive an endorsement upon graduation.

 Classes

-In addition to pre-AP courses, several AP courses are also offered, including AP Art, AP US History, AP US Government, AP English Literature, AP English Language, AP Spanish, AP French, AP Physics 1, AP Chemistry, AP Calculus AB, and AP Statistics.
-Dual credit courses including DC Algebra I, DC Algebra II, DC Biology I, DC Biology II, DC Composition I, DC Composition II, and DC Public Speaking are offered.
+Several AP courses are offered, including AP Art, AP US History, AP US Government, AP English Literature, AP English Language and Composition, AP Spanish, AP French, AP Physics 1, AP Chemistry, AP Calculus AB, and AP Statistics.
+Dual credit courses including DC College Algebra, DC Biology I, DC Biology II, DC Music Appreciation, DC Composition I, DC Composition II, DC American Literature, DC British Literature, DC World Literature, and DC Public Speaking are offered.

 Student body

 Demographics

-As of the 2018-2019 school year, the school had an attendance of 1706 students.
+As of the 2023-2024 school year, the school had an attendance of 1431 students.